uday-rana/intro2oop/docs/04_Encapsulation/1_construction-and-destruction.md

 Complete encapsulation requires a mechanism for initializing data members at creation-time.
 Without initialization at creation-time, an object's data members contain undefined values until client code calls a modifier that sets that data.
 Before any modifier call, client code can inadvertently 'break' the object by calling a member function that assumes valid data.
 For instance, client code could call `display()` before ever calling `set()`.

-The following code generates the spurious output underneath:
+The following code generates the spurious output below:

 ```cpp
 // Calling an Object with Uninitialized Data